WestDRI/wgpages/content/julia202202/julia-07-distributed1.md

 print("total = ", fetch(a) + fetch(b))   # 13.277605949852546
 ```

-For timing I got 1.30 s and 1.66 s, running concurrently, which is a 2X speedup compared to the serial run -- this is
+For timing I got 1.30 s and 1.66 s, running concurrently, which is a 2X speedup compared to the serial run—this is
-great result!
+great!
 Notice that we received a slightly different numerical result, due to a different order of summation.

-However, our code is **not scalable**: it's only limited to a small number of sums each spawned with its own Future
+However, our code is **not scalable**: it is limited to a small number of sums each spawned with its own Future
 reference.
 If we want to scale it to 100 workers, we'll have a problem.

-How do we solve this problem -- any ideas before I show the solution in the next section?
+How do we solve this problem—any idea before I show the solution in the next section?